 WealthWaveONE

-HowMoneyWorks Elements - Short-Term
+TheMoneyBooks Elements - Short-Term

 Intro

-HowMoneyWorks is the first financial education book that anyone at ANY age can enjoy and benefit from—age 10 all the way to age 100.
-And speaking of the number 100—the book has now been featured on over 100 prominent TV shows, including CNBC, CBS, ABC, and FOX!
-The HowMoneyWorks book has received a rare endorsement from the Heartland Institute of Financial Education—AND—it’s been reviewed and referenced all over the web, including the popular online financial publication “Make It” by CNBC.
-You can also follow HowMoneyWorks on Instagram for practical tips and helpful resources.
+HowMoneyWorks: Stop Being a Sucker is the first financial education book that anyone at ANY age can enjoy and benefit from—age 10 all the way to age 100.
+And speaking of the number 100—the book has now been featured on hundreds of prominent TV shows, including CNBC, CBS, ABC, and FOX!
+HowMoneyWorks: Stop Being a Sucker has received a rare endorsement from the Heartland Institute of Financial Education—AND—it’s been reviewed and referenced all over the web, including the popular online financial publication “Make It” by CNBC.
+You can also follow us on Instagram for practical tips and helpful resources.
 If you haven’t received a copy of our book yet, let us know when we finish and we’ll make sure you get one.

 This ELEMENT is all about what to do RIGHT NOW to get your financial house in order so you can enjoy more peace and confidence in the present and so you can start positioning yourself to build wealth for the future.
 Let’s get into it…

-We’re picking back up with the 7 Money Milestones, starting with Milestone #3—creating your emergency fund.
+We’re picking back up with the 7 Money Milestones, starting with Milestone 3—creating your emergency fund.
 We recommend you save at least 3-6 months of your annual income to prepare for any unexpected expenses like unforeseen medical bills, home-appliance repairs or replacement, and hassles like major car fixes.
 And don’t forget, costliest of all, possible unemployment.

 If you’re currently living paycheck-to-paycheck—like many people are today —your emergency fund could be the insulation that separates you from financial disaster if something happens.
 Check out these sample annual incomes and how much you’ll need to fit our 3-6 months income guideline.
 There are 2 Rules of an Emergency Fund… Rule #1 - Your emergency fund is ONLY for unexpected emergencies.
 That’s all.
-It’s not for gifts, getaways, or bogo sales.
+It’s not for gifts, getaways, or BOGO sales.
 And it doesn’t matter if it sits in your checking, savings, or a separate account—as long as you’re not tempted to use it for anything but a real emergency.
 Rule #2 - If you need to use your emergency fund to fix a car, replace the fridge, or pay for braces, don’t hesitate to use this money.
 That’s what it’s for.
 Just make sure that afterwards you add back a little money every month until your emergency fund is full again.

 Once you’ve worked with your financial professional to square away your proper protection and emergency fund, it’s time to talk about managing your debt—Milestone #4.
 Before you can fully enjoy financial security and independence, you’ll need to look at your spending habits and strive to reduce, and eventually eliminate, your debt.

 We hate to say this, but in our culture, debt is a sweeping crisis perpetuated by a society of suckers led astray by the instant-gratification desires of their generation.
 That’s a mouthful—but it’s true.
 There’s no shame in admitting you struggle with debt as it’s one of the most common threats to having a sound financial future.
-But it’s something we have to face—and it’s best faced head on with the support of your financial professional.
+But it’s something we have to face—and it’s best faced head-on with the support of your financial professional.

 The average American today has $28,900 in personal debt, not including mortgages—and many have much more.
 And don’t forget over half of Americans suffer from some kind of anxiety relating to debt.
 When debt is removed, we can enjoy life more fully and more freely.